 As we briefly mentioned before, indoor palms often develop a potassium deficiency, which is revealed when the oldest leaves die back, starting at the tips.
 The best treatment for this is a controlled-release supplement.
 However, if all of the tips are turning brown, you probably added too much fertilizer.

-Just like other plants, scales, spider mites, and mealybugs can invade your palm tree, especially if it’s kept close to other plants.
+Just like other plants, scales, spider mites, mealybugs, and other houseplant pests can invade your palm tree, especially if it’s kept close to other plants.
 Pay attention to all of your plants and treat them with something to get rid of the bugs before it gets out of hand.

 Palm trees are very popular, majestic indoor plants.
 However, they are not easy to take care of.
 These tips will help ensure your palm tree remains happy and healthy.